-- A ticket is the informal term for citation, and it is used more often than the formal word.
+“Ticket” is the informal term for a citation, and it’s used more often than the formal word.

-- If you receive a traffic citation (vs. a parking citation), your car insurance premium is likely to go up.
+Your car insurance premium is likely to go up if you receive a traffic citation (vs. a parking citation).
 When this happens, it’s important to compare your rates to see if a lower insurance premium is available elsewhere.

 Is a ticket the same as a citation?

 A citation is a written statement that details a traffic or parking violation.
-It will include information about the driver, the vehicle, and the action the driver needs to take.
-A ticket is the informal term for citation, and it is used more often than the formal word.
+It includes information about the driver, the vehicle, and the action the driver needs to take.
+“Ticket” is the informal term for a citation, and it’s used more often than the formal word.
 But the two terms are interchangeable.

-A citation is a written notification of a violation of a law, specifically, for the purposes of this article, a traffic law.
-It includes information about what traffic law was broken, the person who broke the law, and the penalty for violating the law.
+A citation is a written notification of a violation of a law, and for our purposes, specifically a traffic law.
+It includes information about which traffic law was broken, the person who broke it, and the penalty for violating it.
 Common traffic infractions you may receive a citation for include:

 You can also receive a parking citation if you park somewhere you shouldn’t.
 These citations are often left under a vehicle’s windshield wiper, and the ticket is registered under the license plate number instead of being registered to a person.